ptomulik/testmd/rst/README.rst

 - build documentation continuously (rebuilding when sources change),
 - build documentation continuously and serve it at the same time.

-The default behaviour is to build continuously and serve at the same time.
+The default behavior is to build continuously and serve at the same time.

 Quick example
 -------------

-You may use the container directly on the following directory structure (the only important is assumption that php source files are found under ``src`` and we expect the documentation to be generated somewhere under ``docs``, which may be initially empty).
+Assume we have the following directory hierarchy (the essential here is assumption that php source files are found under ``src``, also  we expect the documentation to be written-out somewhere under ``docs``)

 .. code-block:: console